jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-07-30-how-to-implement-an-invitation-for-a-user-that-does-not-exist.md

 - `InvitationOnly` - To join user should be invited and he should approve invitation

 It is rather simple, but with every JoinPolicy user can be invited to the club he should approve the invitation.
 But there is also one interesting scenario to allow for joining
-When user is invited and send a join request, then we can assume than it can became a member.
+When a user is invited and sends a join request, we can assume that they can become a member.

 In the most of the situations we know that user has account in the system, because he has to have it to approve the invitation or send a join request, but there is a possibility that user will be invited to the group without have an account.
-Let image that it can be done with the usage of email or phone number.
+Imagine that this can be done using an email or phone number.

 So we have to have a relation between email/phone and user to solve the membership.